c0nsuel0/c0nsuelo.github.io/index.md

-# c0nsuelo0's art gallery
+# c0nsuel0's art gallery
-Here I will be showing off some art I've drawn as a sort of art gallery
+Here I will be showing some art I've drawn as a sort of art gallery

 ### Drawing of an original character of mine named Sandra